Palak58/syncdoc-collaborative-workspace/README.md

 - **Git**
 - **GitHub**

+-
 ## How It Works

-1 User connects to the application
+### 1. User Connects to the Application

-The frontend connects to the backend server using Socket.IO.
+When a user opens the application, the frontend establishes a connection with the backend server using **Socket.IO**.

-2 Document session starts

-Users join a specific document room identified by a document ID.

-3 Real-time updates
+### 2. Document Session Starts
+Each document has a unique **Document ID**.
+When users open a document, they join a specific WebSocket room associated with that document.

+### 3. Real-Time Updates
 When a user edits the document:

-The update is sent to the server.
+- The updated content is sent to the server.

-The server broadcasts the change to all users in the same document room.
+- The server broadcasts the change to all users in the same document room.

-4 Chat communication
+- All collaborators see the update instantly.

+### 4. Chat Communication
+Users can communicate through the chat panel:
-Chat messages are sent to the server and broadcast to all active collaborators.
+- Messages are sent to the server.
+- The server broadcasts the message to all active collaborators in the document session.

 ## Author

-Palak Jain
+## Palak Jain